-- Per projections provided by the County of Mendocino, property tax revenue for FY2021-2022 is estimated to be \$324,328. - For FY2021-2022, the District projects operating revenue of \$78,763 collected for services.
-This is unfavorable compared to recent years due to the COVID-19 pandemic halting recreation programming capabilities. - The District's December 29, 2011 bankruptcy filing is pending.
+- Per projections provided by the County of Mendocino, property tax revenue for FY 2022-2023 is estimated to be \$340,545. - For FY2022-2023, the District projects operating revenue of \$90,578 collected for services.
+This is highly unfavorable compared to recent years due to the COVID-19 pandemic halting recreation programming for nearly the entire fiscal year. - The District's December 29, 2011 bankruptcy filing is pending.
 West America Bank filed an appeal that was lost at the District Court and filed a further appeal with the Ninth Circuit Court of Appeals in November of 2013.
 That appeal is pending, but the briefing is stayed while the District and West America Bank attempt to reach a consensual resolution to the District's financial obligations.
-On March 1, 2021 the US Bankruptcy Court Northern District of California ordered the dismissal of the Chapter 9 case without prejudice.
-On December 10, 2021 the District along with West America Bank entered into a Tolling Agreement. - The District is participating in City of Fort Bragg planning activity for one capital project: the renovation of Fort Bragg Unified School District athletic fields.
+The most likely scenario for a resolution to the bankruptcy filing includes the sale of the District's surplus property, but no timeline for such a sale can be anticipated at this time. - The District is participating in City of Fort Bragg planning activity for one capital project: the renovation of Fort Bragg Unified School District athletic fields.
 This project is managed by the city and has no financial impact to the District.